-BETWEEN: CAPILANO COLLEGE AND: CAPILANO COLLE GE FACULTY ASSOCIATION Re: MULTI-LOCATION WORK The Parties agree to establish a Joint Comme expenses for multi-location work.
-Therefore nittee to review the current compensation and e the Parties • Will establish a Joint Committee with two representatives each from the College and the Union, with; • A rotating voting chair from the members of the committee. • The Committee shall be formed by September 15, 2005; further • The Committee shall set its own rules for the review. • The review shall be completed by March 31, 2006; and • The Parties shall set out their agreement in a Letter of Agreement.
-EXECUTED 16 th day of May, 2005 Linda Robertson Chairperson, Capilano College Board Leslie Baker President, CCFA Mike Arbogast VP, Human Resources Eduard Lavalle Chair, Bargaining Committee, CCFA
+BETWEEN: CAPILANO COL LEGE ND: CAPILANO COLLEGE FACULTY ASSOCIATION Re: MULTI-LOCATION WORK K The Parties agree to establish a Join multi-location work.
+Therefore the F nt Committee to review the current compensation and expenses for • Will establish a Joint C Union, with; Committee with two representatives each from the College and the A rotating voting chair fi rom the members of the committee. • The Committee shall set its own rules for the review. parties.
+The parties agr (concerning union waiv mpleted by March 31, 2007; unless mutually agreed upon by the ee the January 11, 2007, notice to cease past practice point two (2 ers for multi-location work) shall become effective on the later of multi-location work. • The Parties shall set out their agreement in a Letter of Agreement.
+Any resolution will be w ithin current costs.
+EXECUTED this 31st day of July, 20 07 "Linda Robertson" Chairperson, Capilano College Board "John Wilson" President, CCFA "Mike Arbogast" VP, Human Resources "Nanci Delayen" Chair, Bargaining Committee, CCFA